janet-lang/janet/doc/Introduction.md

 fiber is in to differentiate errors from return values from user defined signals.

 To create a fiber, user the `fiber/new` function.
-The fiber constructor take one or two arguments. the first, necessary argument is the function that the fiber will execute.
+The fiber constructor take one or two arguments.
+The first, necessary argument is the function that the fiber will execute.
 This function must accept an arity of zero.
 The next optional argument is a collection of flags checking what kinds of signals to trap and return via `resume`.
 This is useful so the programmer does not need to handle all different kinds of signals from a fiber.
 Any un-trapped signals